 What is an Admiral Nurse?

 Many years ago the family of Joseph Levy expressed their concern at the lack of support for families caring for somebody with dementia.
-Joseph contracted dementia and following his death the family launched a national charity with the aim of developing nurses who were employed to support families from diagnosis to “whenever they were needed”.
-Joseph Levy was known as “Admiral Joe” and today there are 102 Admiral Nurses across the country supported by Dementia UK.
+Joseph was diagnosed with dementia and following his death the family launched a national charity with the aim of developing nurses who were employed to support families from diagnosis to “whenever they were needed”.
+Joseph Levy was known as “Admiral Joe” and today there are over 300 Admiral Nurses across the country supported by Dementia UK.

-And why does YPWD (Berkshire) need an Admiral Nurse?
+And why does YPWD need an Admiral Nurse?

 What will the Admiral Nurse do?

 The Admiral Nurse will provide a robust nursing assessment and work to address the needs of the carer; this can be through providing emotional and/or practical support.
 Intervention can be for 3 visits or many years; this is dependent on the individual.
 The Admiral Nurse will work with other members of the YPWD team, for example day respite or dementia support, as well as the local mental health and social care teams.
-The Admiral Nurse can also provide advice and consultancy to fellow professionals and carers, and will be part of the education programmes for young carers being developed across Berkshire.
+The Admiral Nurse can also provide advice and consultancy to fellow professionals and carers.

 How do I get referred to the Admiral Nurse?

-Currently most referrals are generated by the Memory Clinics and the Community Mental Health teams across the three localities; however referrals can come from any source including carers themselves.
+Currently most referrals are generated by the Memory Clinics and the Community Mental Health teams across Berkshire; however referrals can come from any source including carers themselves.
 If you would like further information regarding this, please contact the Admiral Nurses direct (details below).
+At the moment we do not have an Admiral Nurse in post within our Surrey operations, but we are looking to recruit and appoint in 2023.

 If you are a carer for someone who has a diagnosis of young onset dementia and are reading this and feel that this support might be valuable, talk to your care co-ordinator.
 If not diagnosed and you suspect that there may be a problem, ask your GP for a memory assessment.